Maker-Gitsune/Adapting-a-keyboard-to-use-Peg-by-Boardsource/README.md

 # How to adapt a keyboard to use Peg
-During Spring break 2023, I spent an afternoon porting [my keyboard](https://github.com/Maker-Gitsune/The-Splaynck) to use Peg.
-The process was not that hard, but I felt I could have been faster since I though the existing documentation was a bit sparse and was trying to apply what I saw in the github repo’s prebuilt code.
+During Spring break 2023, I spent an afternoon porting [my keyboard](https://github.com/Maker-Gitsune/The-Splaynck) to use [Peg](https://peg.software/).
+The process was not that hard, but I felt I could have been faster since I thought the existing documentation was a bit sparse and was trying to apply what I saw in the github repo’s prebuilt code to my current code.
 The process is pretty straightforward; If you have a keyboard setup to use KMK, all that is needed is: a .json file which describes the physical key layout and optionally, and a boot.py, which disables the drive function except for when a specific key is held upon plugging in.
 After downloading Peg, here are the programs in the order I did them:

 # kb.py
 The easiest part.
 I was able to use my current one without modification.
 If it does not work, try comparing it with one for a similar keyboard from the [Peg github](https://github.com/boardsource/pegBoards) and going from there.